-- 22. The HRA budgets are based on the staffing establishment, and assume a pay reduction of 1% in from January 2013 consistent with the Council-wide implementation of new terms and conditions, and increases of 1% in 2013/14 and 2014/15, and 2% annually thereafter in line with public sector pay policy. - 23.
+- 31. The HRA budgets are based on the staffing establishment, and assume a pay reduction of 1% in from January 2013, and increases of 1% in 2013/14 and 2014/15, and 2% annually thereafter in line with public sector pay policy. - 32.
 Some Housing staff spend their time on both HRA and General Fund activities and as a result staff costs are split based on percentages of time spent on relevant services.
 Salary allocations between the HRA and the General Fund have been reviewed as HRA Reform has led to a change in emphasis of work; this has resulted in an increase in the time spent on HRA services and increased staffing costs of £215k being charged back to the HRA.